civol/HDLRuby/README.md

 More precisely, the bit width conversions operate as follows:

  - `ljust` and `rjust` increase the size from respectively the left or the right side of the bit vector.
 They take as argument the width of the new type and the value (0 or 1) of the bits to add.
-For example the following code increases the size of `sig0` to 12 bits by adding 1 on the right:
+For example, the following code increases the size of `sig0` to 12 bits by adding 1 on the right:

    ```ruby
    [7..0].inner :sig0